JulienNGirard/nenupy/docs/simu/beam_simulation.rst

 .. note::
     The zenithal pointing has no effect here since the individual NenuFAR antenna are not steerable.
+    The original simulation was performed with NEC2.0 with a model of the radiator over a 3x3 grid on top of an infinite "Average ground" (AG, $\sigma$=5mS/m, $\epsilon_r$=13).
+The interested reader can ask the team for details.

 .. figure:: ../_images/simu_images/antenna.png
     :width: 650